 Southern Italy Road Trip Itinerary

-From eating pizza in Naples, to feeling like a movie star as you drive the Amalfi Coast, and then onto some of the prettiest towns in Italy as you explore Puglia, before finishing your enjoying Sicily’s dramatic landscapes, this route has it all!
+From eating pizza in Naples, to feeling like a movie star as you drive the Amalfi Coast, and then onto some of the prettiest towns in Italy as you explore Puglia, before finishing your enjoying Sicily’s dramatic landscapes – this route has it all!
 It’ll definitely show you some of the most beautiful landscapes in Italy too.

-It’s also an easy one to break up – you could just concentrate on Naples and Amalfi, or spend a week exploring Puglia.
-These are some of my favourite parts of Italy, so I’m excited to share why they should be on your Italy road trip itinerary.
-I’d recommend a minimum of one week in southern Italy, but if you want to cram in everything on this blog, I’d suggest two to three weeks.
+In all honesty, these are some of my favourite parts of Italy, so I’m excited to share why they should be on your Italy road trip itinerary.
+I’d recommend a minimum of one week for your trip, or if you want to cram in everything I mention on this post, you’ll need two to three weeks.

 Southern Italy Road Trip Map

 I’ve used a map to plot the perfect route for your Southern Italy road trip.
-I recommend opening it another window to study in detail!
+I recommend opening it another window to study in detail.

 What to pack for your road trip